Contributors to the Program

 CORPORATE GIVING

-The Program was pleased to receive a donation of $2000 from the JJL&W Insurance Consulting Firm in 2024.
+The Program was pleased to receive donations of $2000 and $2500, respectively in 2024 and 2025, from the JJL&W Insurance Consulting Firm.
 The firm assists companies with their “insurance processes and procedures including compliance, payroll, benefits administration systems, and more.”

 FOUNDATION GRANTS